Storidge/cio-user-guide/getting_started/snapshots.md

 Succeed: Created a snapshot of '/cio/vd2' in '/cio/vd2/.snap/2019-04-28-0345-053cc45e-0000002'
 ```

-<h3>Save rotating snapshots</h3>
+<h3>Create rotating snapshots</h3>

-You can also create a volume that automatically saves periodic snapshots.
-The following example creates a volume which will save a snapshot every hour and keep a maximum of the 10 latest snapshots saved:
+You can also create a volume that will snapshot at periodic intervals.
+The following example creates a volume which will snapshot every hour and keep a maximum of 10 most recent snapshots:

 ```
 $ cio volume create foo --snapshot yes --interval 60 --snapshotMax 10
 Succeed: Add vd2: Type:2-copy, Size:20G
 ```
+With periodic snapshots, the oldest snapshot is automatically removed when the maximum number of snapshots is reached and a new snapshot created.

 <h3>List snapshots</h3>